 - 1/2 tsp sea salt

-- 1/2 tsp powdered stevia or 10-20 drops liquid stevia (optional but recommended, see notes for alternatives)
+- 1/2 tsp powdered stevia, 10-20 drops liquid stevia or 1 tbsp maple syrup, optional*

 - 1/4 cup (60 g) tahini